 Anyone who decides to visit Carmona for its tourist attractions should not miss the Alcazar, the Roman necropolis, the church of Santa Maria de la Asuncion or the convent of Santa Clara.

-Of course, you won’t be able to complete your immersion until you try this local delicacy with centuries of history.
+Of course, you will not be able to complete your immersion until you try this local delicacy with centuries of history.
 We are talking about the English cake, a sweet that has managed to transcend beyond the province.

 12. The piñonate of Huelva